 First of all, you have to see it to believe it.
-Here are some links to some videos: a clip from a CCTV documentary, acrobatics and pulling noodles through the eye of a needle (in Mandarin with a bored daytime TV host).
+Here are some links to some videos: a clip from a much loved CCTV documentary called 舌尖上的中国 “A Taste of China”, acrobatics and pulling noodles through the eye of a needle (in Mandarin with a bored daytime TV host).

 Second of all, you need to eat it for yourself.
 So that you know this is worth obsessing over.
 In Philly, you should try the one pictured above.
 For me, it is a near-religious experience.